rundb/dictofun/firmware/src/lib/ble_fts/README.md

 TODO: specify way to signal error to the host (f.e. if file doesn't exist)

+##### Opcode 0x03 - Request file data

+If operation is successful, device shall ASAP start sending the contents of the file using `File data` characteristic.
+It will send the whole file, so it's a host's responsibility to figure out the size of the data to expect by using `Request file info` command.

+TODO: specify way to signal error to the host (f.e. if file doesn't exist)

 #### Data transfer procedure for the read/notify characteristics

 Data transaction is performed in the following way: